 Anyway, I’ve probably droned on about this long enough.

-Yaguchi Yatora blushing as his delinquent friends finally recognize his art.
+Yaguchi Yatora blushes as his delinquent friends finally recognize his art.
 From Blue Period Episode 1

 Either way, I think I’ll leave this one here.